yalmip/yalmip.github.io/_posts/tutorials/2017-09-17-envelopesinbmibnb.md

 2. As a second step a convex relaxation of the model in the node is derived (using the methods described below), and the resulting convex optimization problem is solved (typically a linear program, or if the original problem is a nonconvex semidefinite program, a semidefinite program).
 This gives a lower bound on the achievable objective for this node.
 The lower bound solver is specified using the options **'bmibnb.lowersolver'**.
 3. Given these lower and upper bounds, a standard branch-and-bound logic is used to select a branch variable, create two new nodes, branch, prune and navigate among the remaining nodes.

 In addition to these standard steps, a large amount of preprocessing and bound-propagation is performed, both in the root-node and along the branching.
 This is important in order to obtain stronger linear relaxations.
 The options controlling this can be found in the description of [BMIBNB].
-Nvertheless, the central object is the relaxation problem, and this model is built-up using convex envelope approximations.
+Nvertheless, the central object is the relaxation problem, and this model is built-up using outer approimations of convex envelopes (the convex hull of the set \\(x,f(x))\\) on some interval in \\(x\\)).

 ### Linear relaxation for bilinear and quadratic problems